Thinking about living or visiting Merida, Mexico?

 4. Paseo de Montejo

-Oh the beautiful Paseo de Montejo!
+Oh, the beautiful Paseo de Montejo!
 Named after Merida’s founder – Francisco de Montejo, it’s one of the most beautiful streets in all of Mexico, in my opinion.
-You’ve got these historic mansions that have architecture influenced by the Spaniards, great shopping and nightlife to enjoy too.
+You’ve got these historic mansions that have architecture influenced by the Spaniards, great shopping and fun nightlife to enjoy too.

 On Sundays, they close the streets and locals can bring/rent bikes and ride along the Paseo Montejo.
 It’s an awesome thing they do for their community in Merida!
 This up-scale, scenic, leafy avenue is a popular place for people to stroll or even jog through.
 The mansions have since been converted into museums which you can visit for a fee.
 It’s a great place to stay if you love to walk around and just explore!

-The prices for your Airbnbs and/or apartment will definitely cost more as this is a coveted location in Merida.
+Your Airbnb/apartment will definitely cost more as this is a coveted location in Merida.
 It might be rare to get a spot right on the street so it’s normal to be a couple of blocks away from the main street itself.
-You’re likely to stay in a colonial hacienda-style place that can come with a pool, depending on your booking of course.
+You’re likely to stay in a colonial hacienda-style place that may come with a pool (depending on your booking of course).

 5. Zocalo – Centro Area